-Mr McGowan said there were seven new primary and four new secondary schools opening over the coming months, worth a combined total of $170.1million.
+There were seven new primary and four new secondary schools opening over the coming months, worth a combined total of $170.1million.

 In addition, more than 640 students will return to new and upgraded primary school facilities at Bullsbrook District High School.

 New secondary schools include Cape Naturaliste College in Vasse, Gilmore College in Kwinana, Wiluna Remote Community School and Atwell College.

 In March, 160 students in Years Four to Seven will relocate to the new primary school facilities on the Mount Barker Senior High School site.